mikedao/advice/README.md

 I will see three results.
 Each result will have advice and a slip id.

-I should also see a random piece of advice at the bttom
+I should also see a random piece of advice at the bottom
 ```